Kate Winslet

-Early life
+Early life and education

 Kate Elizabeth Winslet was born on 5 October 1975 in Reading, Berkshire, to Sally Ann (née Bridges) and Roger John Winslet.
 Her mother worked as a nanny and waitress, while her father, a struggling actor, took labouring jobs to support the family.
 Her maternal grandparents were both actors and ran the Reading Repertory Theatre Company.
 Winslet has two sisters, Anna and Beth, both of whom are actresses, and a younger brother, Joss.
 The siblings are of British, Irish, and Swedish descent.
 The family had limited financial means; they lived on free meal benefits and were supported by a charity, the Actors' Charitable Trust.
 When Winslet was ten, her father severely injured his foot in a boating accident and found it harder to work, leading to more financial hardships for the family.
 Winslet has said her parents always made them feel cared for and that they were a supportive family.